TaiTrien/Sleepz/README.md

-# Mini-soccer-field-
+# Sleepz

-This app is created to manage the mini soccer field and the stuff.
-Besides that, it is also a convienient tool for statistics and reporting monthly.
+This app is created to help people sleep better by annouce to them their sleep cycle.

 # Why is this app created?

-Because it's the way for us to pass this subject.
+This is my first mobile app, so i want to make something that help people health.

 # What can we do?

-Basically, Mini-soccer-field will help you in the way you manage infrastructure of soccer field, schedule of soccer field and the budget you get from field daily/monthly/yearly, including:
-*
-*
-*
-*
-*
+* Firstly, this app can set alarm based on sleep cycle theory, so that after waking up you'll feel better.
+* Secondly, we follow your sleep based on your sleeping time and then giving to you the chart of your sleep status.
+* Finally, we have some tips that help you can sleep easily such as listening to music,...

 # Technologies

-* Programming language: C#
+* Programming language: Java
-* DB: SQL Server
+* DB: SQLite
+* Environment: Android
 # Tool

-* We coded this app by using VISUAL STUDIO.
+* We coded this app by using ANDROID STUDIO.

 # Getting started
 ## Presiquities INSTALL SQL SERVER version 2017